During research for Finding Jack Dyer...

 I had met him twice before.

 Sidetrack!
 Looking to greatly up grade the overarching style of my trusty website.
-Musings on the modern appearance of http://echolakebiblecamp.ca?
-Genuinely an exciting Ontario based bible camp that cares if looking within the general Ontario location.
+Musings on the modern appearance of https://cleanwindowsandgutters.com?
+Genuinely a unique gutter cleaning service online if looking within the general Ontario location.
 Offer a remark.
 With thanks!

 Once outside the Village Belle hotel in Barkly Street, St Kilda.
 I was holding onto the traffic light for support when suddenly he was within hugging distance.
 Me, drunk and unhealthy, him double my age and triple the muscle.